 - David A. Quigley, University of Oslo, Oslo, Norway, A35, PR6

 - Mark Robertson-Tessi, Moffitt Cancer Center, Tampa, FL, B5

 - Jessica Sigmans, University Medical Center Utrecht, Utrecht, The Netherlands, B41, PR12

-The AACR is pleased to administer this important award program that is supported by a generous grant from the Center to Reduce Cancer Health Disparities of the National Cancer Institute (NCI) and provides funds for the participation of meritorious minority scientists in AACR meetings and conferences.
+The AACR is pleased to administer this important award program that is supported by a generous grant from the Center to Reduce Cancer Health Disparities of the National Cancer Institute, and provides funds for the participation of meritorious minority scientists in AACR meetings and conferences.
 These awards are intended to enhance the education and training of minority researchers and to increase the visibility and recognition of minorities involved in cancer research.
-Eligible scientists are full-time predoctoral (graduate or medical) students or residents, clinical or postdoctoral fellows, and junior faculty who are either engaged in cancer research or who have the training and potential to make contributions to this field.
-This program applies only to racial/ethnic minority groups that have been identified by the NCI as being traditionally underrepresented in cancer and biomedical research.
-These groups are African-American/Black, Alaska Native, Hispanic American, Native American and Native Pacific Islander.
-Only citizens of the United States or Canada or scientists who are permanent residents of these countries may receive one of these awards.
-For more information about this award program, please visit the AACR-Minorities in Cancer Research section of the AACR website.
+Eligible scientists are full-time predoctoral (graduate or medical) students or residents, clinical or postdoctoral fellows, and junior faculty who are either engaged in cancer research or who have the training and the potential to make contributions to this field.
+This program applies only to racial/ethnic minority groups that have been defined by the NCI as being traditionally underrepresented in cancer and biomedical research (African American/Black, Alaska Native, Hispanic American, Native American, and Native Pacific Islander.)
+Only citizens of the United States or Canada or scientists who are permanent residents in these countries may receive one of these awards.

 - Miranda A. Hallett, Vanderbilt University Medical Center, Nashville, TN, B57